 My research focuses on the political, cultural, and intellectual history of the United States in the twentieth century.
 My current book project is an intellectual biography of the journalist and political theorist Walter Lippmann (under contract with Princeton University Press).
 My next project will explore the history of corruption in modern America, from muckraking journalism to the Watergate scandal (I’ve published a pilot article from this project in the Historical Journal).

 - "Walter Lippmann and Public Opinion," American Journalism 40, No. 1 (2023): 51-79.

 - "Journalism and Corruption in Chicago, 1912-1931," Historical Journal 65, No. 5 (2022): 1374-96.

 - "Rethinking the Scopes Trial: Cultural Conflict, Media Spectacle, and Circus Politics," Journal of American Studies 56, No. 1 (2022): 142-66.

 - "Democracy and Expertise in the Lippmann-Terman Controversy," Modern Intellectual History 16, No. 2 (2019): 561-92.

 - "Dr. Billy Taylor, 'America's Classical Music,' and the Role of the Jazz Ambassador," Journal of American Studies 51, No. 1 (2017): 117-39.

-I teach undergraduate modules in twentieth-century American history and research methods.
+I teach modules in modern American history, political thought, and research methods.
 I’m an Associate Fellow of the Higher Education Academy.